Ficool

 Details of the second phase will be revealed after the completion of the first phase.

-I read it twice slowly.
-The message was clear enough and the thing that caught my attention the most, was the elimination of the people who got less than 80, this is serious.
+I read it slowly twice.
+The message was clear enough, but what caught my attention the most was the elimination of people who scored less than 80.
+This is serious.

-Sophia leaned forward slightly, her eyes sharp as she scanned the lines again and said, "So that's how they want to eliminate us.
-Whatever, but less than 80, that's very difficult."
+Sophia leaned forward slightly, her eyes sharp as she scanned the lines again.
+She said, "So that's how they want to eliminate us.
+Whatever, but getting more than 80 is very difficult."

 I nodded.
 "They want to reduce our numbers quickly."

 Andrew looked around.
 "Everyone is already nervous.
 You can tell.
-Half of them didn't give a damn about studying and only cared about training."
+Half of them don't care about studying; they only care about training."

-After seeing the reaction of them, I really can tell.
+After seeing their reaction, I can really tell.

-Sophia turned to me with a smile.
-"Do you want us to study together?"
+Sophia turned to me and smiled.
+"Do you want to study together?" she asked.

-I paused and put my hand to my chin.
-"Why not, I need a little help with history."
+I paused, putting my hand to my chin.
+"Sure, I could use some help with geography."

 I looked at the paper again.
-I have a feeling that this exam is more than a written exam.
-History, tactics, medicine, geography, law.
+I had a bad feeling about that exam.
+History, tactics, medical fundamentals, geography, law.
 It's all important.
-All that will determine who stays and who goes.
-But only five days for this.
+The outcome will be determined by these factors.
+But we only have five days for this.

 Andrew struggled with the basics of medicine.
 Sophia struggled with tactics.
-And I wasn't very good at geography.
-We weren't bad - we just had gaps.
-But together... maybe we could cover them.
+I wasn't very good at geography either.
+We weren't bad; we just had gaps.
+But maybe we could cover them together.

 That was our last day of classes.
-From now on, we only had three hours of training every morning.
+From then on, we only had three hours of training every morning.
 The rest of the day was ours to study.

 We needed a plan.